eliascotto/accent/README.md

 ## Usage

-Position the cursor on the character to transform and press `C-x C-a`.
+Position the cursor on the character to transform and press `C-x C-a` (require binding configuration).

 - Select the accented character from the popup with `Enter`
 - Close the popup with `C-g`